St. Edmond High School (Fort Dodge, Iowa)

-St. Edmond High School is a private, Roman Catholic high school in Fort Dodge, Iowa.
+St. Edmond High School is a private, Roman Catholic high school in Fort Dodge, Iowa, United States.
 It is located in the Roman Catholic Diocese of Sioux City.

 Background

 St. Edmond was named in honor of Bishop Edmond Heelan, Bishop of the Sioux City Diocese from 1918 to 1948.
-School nickname is the "Gaels".
+The school nickname is the "Gaels".

 Athletics

 The Gaels compete in the North Central Conference in the following sports: